Craft the Perfect Investment Proposal & Get Brands to Say “Yes!”

 What Do Advertisers Want?

-Before building a proposal, it's important understand what goals your target advertiser is trying to meet.
+Before building a proposal, it's important to understand what goals your target advertiser is trying to meet.
 Advertisers typically look to drive growth for their brand in the following areas:

 Top Line Revenue Growth through new and existing customers is the most popular reason advertisers invest in affiliate marketing.